 2. Plug the connector end of the Kosmos ECG patient cable into the magnetic slot on Kosmos Torso.

-Attaching the Kosmos binaural headset
+Attaching binaural headset

-The DA microphones and signal processing are built into KOSMOS.
-The Kosmos binaural headset is supplied for auscultation.
+The DA microphones and signal processing are built into Kosmos.
+Users must provide their own binaural headset.
+EchoNous provides the digital-to-analog converter.

-To attach the Kosmos binaural headset:
+To attach a binaural headset: